RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > ResetHacker launches new department for video editors, graphical designers and logo designers. where the Gautam Makwana⁣ and Chiranjit Ghosh got promoted as a leader of RESETEDITOR department.

 - 1st Dec 2020
-> ResetHacker introduced SPOTLIGHT to appreciate the findings and technical writing of community.
+> ResetHacker introduced SPOTLIGHT to appreciate the findings and technical writing of individuals.

 - 22nd November 2020
 > ResetHacker conducts his 1st Joint Meeting with community and all the departments to nominate the leader, new roles, helpdesk for the community and resolving the question of team ResetHacker.